intel/ipmctl/README.md

 ### Specific Instructions Reported as Working on RHEL7.6, CentOS7.6 and Fedora 30.

-Ipmctl has dependency on libsafec-devel, libndctl-devel and rubygem-asciidoctor
+Ipmctl has dependency on libsafec-devel (for 1.x builds only), libndctl-devel and rubygem-asciidoctor
 *	copr/jhli repo has libipmctl and its dependency, libsafec-devel.
     * cd /etc/yum.repos.d/
 >       wget https://copr.fedorainfracloud.org/coprs/jhli/ipmctl/repo/epel-7/jhli-ipmctl-epel-7.repo